Author: Todd Veney (Page 1 of 40)

 TAFC – POMONA

 The final race of Annie Whiteley’s season ended just like literally 90 percent of her other NHRA national event starts this season: in the second round.
-The six-time winner never lost in the first round, but for the ninth time in 10 nationals in 2024, she was gone in the quarterfinals.
+The six-time winner didn’t lose in the first round once all year, but for the ninth time in 10 2024 nationals, she was gone after round two.

-Whiteley, who went all the way to the final round at the other one, the Pep Boys Nationals at Maple Grove Raceway in Reading, Pa., ran an outstanding 5.43 but fell to Ray Martin’s almost identical 5.44.
+Whiteley, who went to the final round at the other one, Maple Grove, ran an outstanding 5.43 in the quarterfinals here but fell to Ray Martin’s nearly identical 5.44.
 “I’m trying to practice going in [staging] second,” she said, “but I’m not there yet.
 I’m still a little behind.
 Now that half the cars out here have a two-step, everybody wants to get in there first.
 So do I. Everybody’s doing it, and some of them are double-bulbing me, and I have to be ready for it.”

-“I need to get better at going in second, that’s all there is to it,” said Whiteley, who was hardly late with a .065 reaction time; it just wasn’t in the .020s, as Martin’s was – and as Whiteley has been numerous times since crew chief Mike Strasburg made the move to the two-step early this season.
+“I need to get better at going in second, that’s all there is to it,” said Whiteley, who was anything but late with a .065 reaction time – it just wasn’t in the .020s, as Martin’s was, and as Whiteley has been numerous times since crew chief Mike Strasburg made the move to the two-step early this season.
 “I don’t want to have to race the other guy to get in to the pre-staged light first every time.
-I want to be good either way – staging first or staging last – and I’m getting my composure and getting my steps down, but Ray’s out there bracket racing when he’s not running Alcohol Funny Car and he’s getting really good at it.”
+I want to be good either way – staging first or staging last – and I’m getting my composure and getting my steps down, but Ray’s out there bracket racing when he’s not running Alcohol Funny Car and he’s really gotten good at it.”

 PRO STOCK – LAS VEGAS

-Qualified in the fast half for the first time since Sonoma, where he ended up a career-best 6th and made his first Pro Stock final, Cory Reed didn’t have to do anything special to go rounds.
-This time, he just needed to do his thing.
+Qualified in the fast half for the first time since Sonoma, where he started a career-best 6th and made his first Pro Stock final, Cory Reed didn’t have to do anything special to go rounds here.
+He just needed to do his thing.
 But how was he supposed to know?

-No one has any idea what kind of light the other driver is about to cut or how his or her car is going to run.
-This would have been a perfect time to be late, short-shift, or make a bad run.
+No one has any idea what kind of light the other driver is about to cut or how his or her car is going to run, and this would have been a perfect time to be late, short-shift, or shake the tires.
 Anything would’ve done – anything but a red-light, which, unfortunately, is exactly what happened.
-Gunning for a killer light, Reed came within thousandths of a second of a perfect one.
-But instead of a near-perfect .006 light, it was a near-perfect -.006 foul.
+Gunning for a killer light, Reed came within thousandths of a second of a perfect one, but instead of a near-perfect .006 light it was an imperfect -.006 foul.

-Then Camrie Caruso, who could have survived even with a lousy 10-second run, advanced with a 10.86, coasting silently behind Reed while he blasted across the finish line at 204 mph thinking he’d won.
+Camrie Caruso advanced with a 10-second run, coasting silently behind Reed while he blasted across the finish line at 204 mph thinking he’d won.
 “I was really trying to kill it that time,” he said. “.010, .012 – something like that.
 I figured if I went .010 all day long I could win the race.
-I knew it.
-It wasn’t a mistake.
-I wasn’t like, ‘How did I just do that?’
+That double-0 red-light wasn’t a mistake.
+I wasn’t like, ‘How could I do that?’
 It felt good.
-I’ve had enough good lights – about 15 now – that I can tell if it’s a good one, and that really felt like one.”
+I’ve had enough good lights now to know a good one, and that really felt like one.”

-Reed vs. Caruso shaped up to be a close matchup – the closest possible, actually.
-Not only was it No. 8 against No. 9; both ran exactly the same e.t. right down to the thousandth of a second at almost identical speeds: 6.631s at 205 mph.
-Reed got eighth and Caruso ninth because on the speed tie-breaker, 205.57 to 205.38
+Reed/Caruso shaped up to be a close matchup – the closest possible, actually.
+Not only was it the No. 8 qualifier against No. 9; both ran exactly the same e.t., right down to the thousandth of a second, at virtually identical speeds: 6.631s at 205 mph.
+(Reed got eighth and Caruso ninth on the speed tie-breaker, 205.57 mph to 205.38.)

-The foul made it a moot point and Caruso’s shake-riddled shutoff pass made it that harder for the J&A Service/YNot Racing driver to swallow.
+The foul made it a moot point and Caruso’s shake-riddled shutoff pass made it that much harder a loss for the J&A Service/YNot Racing driver to take.
 “I knew going up there it was going to be the flip of the coin, .00 green or .00 red,” Reed said.
-“That’s how that game is played.”
+“That’s how this game is played.”

 PRO STOCK – DALLAS